stormfireuttam/PHP/Notes/01 Introduction/Readme.md

 ### 1)Variables

 In php we can assign integers, strings, images, html code and various different types in variables.
+But at a time we can assign only one value to a variable like every other language.
 ```
 <?php
     $var1 = 100;